 1. Have a Plan

-This doesn’t need to be heavily detailed but determine how your are going to care for your home.
-Look at your weekly calendar and see where you are going to make time to dust, vacuum, clean bathrooms and mop floors etc. There are tons of examples online and my post on Routines or Schedules may help get you thinking.
+Your plan doesn’t need to be heavily detailed but will determine how you are going to care for your home.
+Look at your weekly calendar and see where you are going to make time to dust, vacuum, clean bathrooms and mop floors, etc. There are tons of examples online, and my post on Routines or Schedules may help get you thinking.

 3. Meal Plan